 By the first evening I always feel I’m among friends, even if I may not have spoken to everyone yet.
 Maybe I never will, depending on the group size.
 But that’s ok, as long as there are some people I get along with.
 Those are the people I stay in contact with long after the tour ends.
 Sometimes I kept travelling with friends from the tour for some time after, if we happened to head the same direction, or I caught up with them the next time our paths crossed.

 It’s a great feeling to share your adventures with like-minded people, and very different from doing things alone.
 So far I have done two group tours in Britain with Haggis Adventures, and quite a lot in Australia with Adventure Tours.
 All of them gave me unforgettable memories and a group of friends from all over the world.
-Even if you can’t stay in contact with everyone, you will still have those memories to hold on to.
+I also recommend IntroverTravels, a travel company that offers trips tailored specifically for introverts.

 The point is, I do love meeting fellow travellers and make friends from all over the world.
 I just sometimes have to force myself to take the first step, by putting myself into a situation where it is unavoidable.
 So I go on group tours.
 I go on guided walking tours.
 I go on many different activities that are done in groups, because they force me to come out of my shell and meet new people.